PHOENIX-SS13/phoenix-ss13/.github/RUNNING_A_SERVER.md

 ## HOSTING

 If you'd like a more robust server hosting option for tgstation and its derivatives.
-Check out our server tools suite at https://github.com/tgstation/tgstation-server
+Check out tgstation's server tools suite at https://github.com/tgstation/tgstation-server

 If you decide to go this route, here are /tg/ specific details on hosting with TGS.